Bharath-designer/w3-schools-clone/README.md

-# Hey Guys, This project mainly focusing on the design
+## Hey Guys, This project mainly focusing on the layout design

-# w3-schools-clone
+## w3-schools-clone